gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ![SSD1331_connector.PNG](../images/SSD1331_connector.PNG)

-If your ULX3S does not have a display, you can [buy one from Adafruit](https://www.adafruit.com/product/684).
+If your ULX3S does not have a display [buy one from Amazon](https://www.amazon.com/dp/B0711RKXB5/).
+It is always good to support Adafruit, particularly given the amount of work put into their open source libraries, including ones used in this project.
+Adafruit has a [OLED SSD-1331](https://www.adafruit.com/product/684) - but note that board appears to have a different size/pinout and includes a MicroSD card.

 See also the [pdf specification for the SSD-1331 Display](../docs/SSD1331_1.2.pdf) in the [docs](../docs/) folder.

+## ULX3S ESP-32

+The ULX3S on-boarad ESP32 is this [ESP-WROOM-32 from Mouser Electronics](https://hr.mouser.com/ProductDetail/Espressif-Systems/ESP-WROOM-32-16MB?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiV1M6iRPUJ5tDjstOHDp9d7Q%3d%3d)
+See also the [ESP-WROOM-32 data sheet](../doc/esp32-wroom-32_datasheet_en-1510934.pdf) copy in the local [docs](../docs/) folder

 ## ESP32 SPI **